bruceravel/demeter/documentation/Artemis/startup/index.rst

-The :demeter:`artemis` program is launched on Windows by double-clicking the :demeter:`artemis` icon on the desk top, by selecting :demeter:`artemis` from the :demeter:`demeter` menu in the Start Menu, or by typing :command:`dartemis` (with a :button:`d`) at the command prompt.
+The :demeter:`artemis` program is launched on Windows by double-clicking the :demeter:`artemis` icon on the desk top, by selecting ``artemis`` from the :demeter:`demeter` menu in the Start Menu, or by typing :command:`dartemis` (with a :button:`d`) at the command prompt.
 If you installed :demeter:`demeter` using the standard installer package, you can also double click on an :demeter:`artemis` project file (i.e. one with a :file:`.fpj` extension) to open it in :demeter:`artemis`.

-On a unix computer, :demeter:`artemis` is launched by typing :command:`dartemis` in the shell.
+On a unix computer, :demeter:`artemis` is launched by typing ``dartemis`` in the shell.
 Depending on how :demeter:`demeter` was installed on your computer, there may be some kind of application launcher, such as a desktop icon, a panel or dashboard launcher, or an entry in some kind of application menu.